-The Micronair AU5000 atomiser uses a rotating wire gauze cylinder to produce spray droplets.
+The Micronair AU7000 atomiser uses a rotating wire gauze cylinder to produce spray droplets.
 This ensures a narrow, controlled spectrum of droplet sizes.
-The atomiser is driven by the airflow past the unit by means of three highly efficient fan blades.
+The atomiser is driven by the airflow past the unit by means of four highly efficient fan blades.
 These are adjustable in pitch, enabling the rotational speed of the atomiser to be varied as required.
 As the size of the spray droplets is determined by the rotational speed, the atomiser can be set to produce the correct size for a particular application by a simple adjustment of blade angle.

-The AU5000 atomiser has been designed to operate over a wide range of flow rates.
+The AU7000 atomiser has been designed to operate over a wide range of flow rates.
 The unit is ideally suited for all application techniques from conventional Low Volume (LV) spraying with water based formulations at 10 - 20 litres/hectare to specialised Ultra Low Volume (ULV) spraying at 1 L/ha or less.
 Chemical flow to each atomiser is regulated by means of a Variable Restrictor Unit (VRU).
 This provides quick and easy adjustment of output over the entire operating range of the atomiser.

-The easy and independent adjustment of droplet size and flow rate enable an aircraft equipped with AU5000 atomisers to be calibrated for a wide variety of chemicals and application techniques with a minimum of delay.
+The easy and independent adjustment of droplet size and flow rate enable an aircraft equipped with AU7000 atomisers to be calibrated for a wide variety of chemicals and application techniques with a minimum of delay.
 This contrasts with conventional boom and nozzle systems where it is normally necessary to change all nozzles when a different calibration is required.

-As the AU5000 atomiser does not contain any small orifices and does not require a high pressure to operate, blockages are rare, even with viscous liquids or high concentrations of solids in suspension.
+As the AU7000 atomiser does not contain any small orifices and does not require a high pressure to operate, blockages are rare, even with viscous liquids or high concentrations of solids in suspension.
 Should field service be necessary, the simple design of the atomiser enables it to be dismantled and cleaned in minutes.

-Because of its light weight and low drag, the AU5000 atomiser can be fitted directly onto the standard spray booms of most agricultural aircraft without any structural modification.
-Alternatively, quick-change replacement boom kits are available for popular models of aircraft and special installation kits can be supplied for some non-agricultural types (e.g. Cessna 170/180 series).
+Because of its light weight and low drag, the AU7000 atomiser can be fitted directly onto the standard spray booms of many helicopters and fixed wing aircraft without any structural modification.